Beventar/WoolHUD/to do.md

 - no quality outlines on some weapon skins in backpack and class loadout panels
 - different background of inspect panel when spectating and in-game
 - inconsistent smaller border on the bottom in alternative backpack & class loadout panels
-- missing elements in casual team composition at the beggining